mevlt01001/feature_selection_toolkit/README.md

 Ideal for complex datasets where both feature importance and interactions need to be evaluated comprehensively to select the best feature subset.

 #### Tips for Brute Force Search
 Brute force search can take a long time on large datasets.
 To improve performance, you might consider working with a smaller sample of your data.
-This can be achieved using the 'df.sample(n=...)' method to randomly select a subset of your data.
+This can be achieved using the `df.sample(n=...)` method to randomly select a subset of your data.
 This approach can be particularly useful when dealing with high-volume data.
 However, keep in mind that this might not be suitable for every problem.

 ```
 # Reducing your dataset with sampling